dceejay/RedMap/README.md

 - v2.13.0 - Tidy velocity layer.
 Feedback any url parameters.
 - v2.12.1 - Only show online layer options if we are online.
 - v2.12.0 - Add live rainfall radar data layer.
 Remove some non-loading overlays.
-- v2.11.2 - Allow thicknesss of arc to be specified by weight.
-- v2.11.1 - Better handle KML point info - add popup.
-- v2.11.0 - Add option to smooth tracks using bezier curves.
-- v2.10.0 - Save latest position to browser for refresh if in iframe/dashboard.
-Allow fractional Zoom levels.

 - see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list of changes.